 This brief provides a summary of the CHOICES Learning Collaborative Partnership simulation model of a hypothetical requirement in Oklahoma’s Quality Rating and Improvement System, Reaching for the Stars, that family child care providers at or above Level 1.5 limit non-educational screen time for 2-5 year olds to 30 minutes daily.

-Over the past three decades, more and more people have developed obesity.1 Today, nearly nine percent of 2-5 year olds have obesity.2 Now labeled as an epidemic, health care costs for treating obesity-related health conditions such as heart disease and diabetes range from $147 billion to nearly $210 billion per year.3 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise for addressing the epidemic.4 A large body of evidence shows that limiting time watching non-educational television helps kids grow up at a healthy weight.
+Over the past three decades, more and more people have developed obesity.1 Today, nearly nine percent of 2-5 year olds have obesity.2 Now labeled as an epidemic, health care costs for treating obesity-related health conditions such as heart disease and diabetes were $147 billion in 2008.3 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise for addressing the epidemic.4 A large body of evidence shows that limiting time watching non-educational television helps kids grow up at a healthy weight.
 Research shows children watch nearly two hours of television daily at family child care programs.5

 In Oklahoma, approximately 5.5% of 2-5 year olds attend a family child care program, and about 40% of those attend a program at Level 1.5 or higher in Reaching for the Stars.6 Quality improvement systems like Reaching for the Stars can support programs in creating a healthier screen time environment.